BA07-NINA/ARISE-MDS-sensor-portal-Pam/README.md

 npx cypress open
 ```

-This will launch Cypress’s test runner, where you can select and execute the “DeploymentsPage” spec (or any other E2E suite) in your browser.
+This will launch Cypress’s test runner, where you can select and execute the “DeploymentsPage” spec.